septiera/JACNEx/README.md

 To launch the different stages of the pipeline it is necessary to be located in the folder where you want to obtain the outputs. <br>

 ### DEPENDENCIES:
-It is necessary that all the software used is present. <br>
+It is necessary that all the software used are present. <br>
 DECON: <br>
 ```
 git clone https://github.com/RahmanTeam/DECoN